evidence-dev/evidence/sites/docs/docs/core-concepts/components/chart-library.md

 ## Chart Library

 Our chart library has a flexible, declarative API that lets you build customized, composable charts or choose from a selection of chart templates (Quick Charts).
+See the component reference for [a list of all charts](../../components#charts).

 While our library offers a lot of customizable features, our defaults let you create beautiful, publication-quality charts with as little as a single line of code.